 Erase negative impressions lingering from the past

-Despite a shift in strategic focus under a new management team, five years of slow but steady growth and a solid financial turnaround, few on Wall Street were familiar with this industrial manufacturer.
-To make matters worse, most of those who did know the company harbored misperceptions stemming from poor performance in the past.
-The company was followed by only one sell-side analyst, and its institutional ownership dramatically trailed that of its peers.
+Despite a new management team, a shift in strategic focus, five years of slow but steady growth, and a solid financial turnaround, few on Wall Street were familiar with this industrial manufacturer.
+To make matters worse, the majority of those who did know the company held misconceptions based on past poor performance.
+Only one sell-side analyst followed the company, and institutional ownership lagged far behind that of its peers.

 Selective analyst introductions and clear IR messaging

-Sharon Merrill used its proprietary targeting resources to reach out to sell- and buy-side analysts likely to be interested in a company with the client’s industry and investment characteristics.
-Reinforcing this outreach, the company launched a new communications strategy designed to dispel the prevailing misperceptions and generate awareness of its recent accomplishments.
-Investors who responded positively to the outreach were introduced to management through one-on-one and group meetings in key U.S. money centers.
+SMA used its proprietary targeting resources to contact buy- and sell-side analysts based on the client’s industry focus and investment characteristics.
+To support this outreach, we launched a new communications strategy to dispel common misconceptions about the client and raise awareness of its recent accomplishments.
+Investors who responded to the outreach were introduced to management in key U.S. money centers through one-on-one and group meetings.

 Sell-side “buy” recommendations and double-digit growth in institutional ownership

-In the first year, more than 50 analysts and portfolio managers met personally with company management.
-The majority of investors responding to feedback surveys said recent communications had enabled them to better understand the company’s story.
-Two additional sell-side analysts issued “buy” recommendations, and institutional ownership increased 19 percent over the prior year.
-The company was eventually acquired for nearly double the market valuation than when its relationship with Sharon Merrill began.
+During the first year of the new IR program, more than 50 analysts and portfolio managers met with company executives in person.
+According to the majority of investors who responded to feedback surveys, the updated communications helped them better understand the company’s story.
+More sell-side analysts issued coverage with “buy” recommendations, and institutional ownership increased 19% year on year.
+The company was eventually acquired for nearly double its market valuation.